 No matter how many times you’ve done it, presenting in front of peers, clients, colleagues, or strangers is challenging, nerve-wracking, and stressful.
 Especially if you’ve been tasked with delivering a persuasive presentation.

 Here’s what you can do to make a persuasive presentation:

-- Make the first 30 seconds count
+- Make the first 30 seconds of your presentation count

 - Compare and contrast your solution with the status quo